Virtual visit appointments available 7 days a week from 9:00am to 11:00pm. Learn More

 |Children's Oncology Group (COG)||Member|

-Dr. Heczey has studied and published the first adoptive immunotherapy approach utilizing Natural Killer T cells genetically modified to attack neuroblastoma, he is working on moving this approach from bench-to-bedside in a form of a Phase 1/2a clinical trial.
+In regards to neuroblastoma, Dr. Heczey studied and published the first adoptive immunotherapy approach utilizing Natural Killer T cells (NKT cells) that are genetically-modified to attack neuroblastoma.
+He aims to transition this approach from bench-to-bedside as a Phase 1/2a clinical trial.

 2000 Good Student and Good Athlete of the Republic of Hungary, Ministry of Education of Hungary

 2009 Associates and Affiliates Award of the Children's Hospital of Los Angeles, for scientific knowledge, clinical judgment and excellence in human relations

 2010 Tumor Board Award, Texas Children's Cancer and Hematology Center

 2011-2012 Chief Fellow, Texas Children's Cancer and Hematology Center

 2015 Fellows’ Excellence in Education Award, Texas Children's Cancer and Hematology Center

 2017 Faculty Recognition Award, Texas Children’s Cancer and Hematology Center

 Liver Tumor Program at Texas Children's Cancer Center

 TARE procedure available for pediatric liver cancer patients at Texas Children's Hospital